-Hands on Physical Therapy and Advanced Massage Therapy is able to treat a very wide age range.
+Hands on Physical Therapy is able to treat a very wide age range.
 The Myofascial Release technique specifically addresses connective tissue, which spans from head to toe without interruption.
 It’s a whole body technique and is effective and gentle enough for infants and elderly and powerful enough for athletes with muscle imbalances as well as everything in between.
 Examples of people we serve include but aren’t limited to:

 Acute and Progressive Pain

 We commonly treat the following diagnoses:

 - Chronic Fatigue Syndrome

 - Cumulative Repetitive Trauma Syndrome

 - SI dysfunction